Author has written 1 story for Naruto.

 Rule 2: No gratuitous language quirks.

 Sorry, but no one has their reading experience improved by you using random Japanese honorifics or *shudder* actual Japanese in your stories, especially when you translate the damn words at the bottom of the page.
-Oh, wait, I'm not sorry at all.
-This practice is fucking stupid, even if the first (honorifics) is one I'll grudgingly admit can be used as a shortcut to imply the relationship between characters.
+This practice is stupid, even if the first (honorifics) is one I'll grudgingly admit can be used as a shortcut to imply the relationship between characters.
 However, it's just that: a shortcut.
 Tone, body language, mannerisms: those are what good writers use when writing in English, not honorifics cribbed from Japanese.
 The second (random words translated) has absolutely no place in a story.
-I don't give a shit if you pine for Glorious Nippon or whatever, you don't make anyone's reading experience better by using baby's first Japanese text replacement.
-You aren't smart, you aren't interesting, and you are damn well not writing in Japanese: it's like a Japanese writer transliterating random English words with Japanese equivalents, and using them instead of Japanese for no goddamn reason.
+It's like a Japanese writer transliterating random English words with Japanese equivalents, and using them instead of Japanese for no goddamn reason.
 If you're writing an anime fanfic, by all means use honorifics: however, much like actual professional translators, when you translate, you should translate everything.

 A significant portion of this site only read yaoi stories, and a significant portion never read yaoi stories.
 Some don't because of religious reasons, some because it makes them uncomfortable and alienates them from the protagonist, yadda yadda.
-I don't because Yaoi is never actually depicted in a healthy manner.
-And because it inevitably involves changes in sexual orientation/gender etc (see "rule" 3.5).
+I don't because Yaoi is never actually depicted in a healthy manner on this site.
+And because it inevitably involves changes in sexual orientation/gender/etc. (Which I have personal issues with, independent of the fact that I have no love for stories about biological impossibilities such as male pregnancy).
 The point is, a lot of people want to know whether the story they're reading contains yaoi or not.
 It's not hard to do, just write an author's note at the start of the story noting the presence of yaoi, or, better yet, include it in the summary.
 It saves the author flames, the reader time, and everyone ends up happier.
 (Yuri, the female equivalent, is in the same boat.)

 Rule 4: Ellipses are not your friend.

 Stories like this...are completely unreadable...because...they...don't show...any grammatical mastery...
 No, seriously, fuck ellipses.
 They certainly have their place, but it's not in the middle of every conversation.
 It represents statements that trail off.
 There is no conceivable way that every single statement made can do that.
 It's also not a good way to indicate silences: just describe the silence itself.
-There is no fucking reason why people abuse the ellipse when a fucking period works better.
+There is no good reason for people to abuse the ellipse when a period works better.
 It's like ending every sentence with an exclamation mark.
 Don't do this.
 Just don't.